Document Parsing for RAG: A Complete Guide for 2026

 • Visual noise: headers, footers, and page numbers leak into the text

 In RAG systems, these issues compound downstream and severely degrade retrieval quality.
-This is exactly where layout-aware parsing becomes essential.
+This is exactly where layout-aware document parsing becomes essential.

-The Shift Towards Layout‑Aware Parsing
+The Shift Towards Layout‑Aware Document Parsing

-Layout‑aware parsing treats a document as a visual artifact, not just a text file.
+Layout-aware document parsing treats a document as a visual artifact, not just a text file.
+Instead of extracting raw strings, it identifies how information is organized on the page and preserves that structure for downstream use.

 • Detects bounding boxes for semantic blocks